z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## enable\_seqscan

-Enables or disables the use of sequential scan plan types by the legacy query optimizer \(planner\).
+Activates or deactivates the use of sequential scan plan types by the legacy query optimizer \(planner\).
 It's not possible to suppress sequential scans entirely, but turning this variable off discourages the legacy optimizer from using one if there are other methods available.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|